Aller au contenu

 Green Building Cash Incentives for A&E Firms

-By Jake Quast and Rachel Lindblade.
+By Alexis Martin and Rachel Lindblade.

 As the world confronts the urgent challenges posed by climate change and rising energy costs, businesses are increasingly seeking sustainable solutions to enhance operational efficiency.
 Among the available strategies, the Section 179D deduction emerges as a critical financial incentive for investing in energy-efficient improvements to commercial buildings.
 This provision of the Internal Revenue Code not only promotes sustainable practices but also delivers substantial tax savings, enabling organizations to offset costs associated with upgrading to greener technologies.